 Here at Park End Primary School, we aim to develop ’problem solving mathematicians’.
 We employ a mastery approach towards the teaching of mathematics which keeps classes together on the same content at the same time.
 This ensures that all of our pupils have the opportunity to master the curriculum and for some to gain a greater depth of understanding.
 During lessons, we challenge our children by digging deeper into mathematical concepts and ideas rather than moving children onto new content.

-Within maths, we use concrete apparatus (things pupils can touch, hold and manipulate) and visual representations (things they can see) to help children to picture and internalise mathematical ideas.
+Within maths, we use concrete apparatus (things pupils can touch, hold and manipulate) and visual representations, including Bar Modelling, to help children to picture and internalise mathematical ideas.
 We hope that the consistent use of these apparatus and representations will help our pupils gain the confidence needed to become independent learners and problem solvers.

 We encourage our children to regularly practise and revise their mathematical skills.
 Here at some useful websites you may want to use with your child at home: